Gale–Shapley algorithm: Background

 In other words, a matching is stable when there is no pair (A, B) where both participants prefer each other to their matched partners.
 If such a pair exists, the matching is not stable, in the sense that the members of this pair would prefer to leave the system and be matched to each other, possibly leaving other participants unmatched.
+A stable matching always exists, and the algorithmic problem solved by the Gale–Shapley algorithm is to find one.

+The stable matching problem has also been called the stable marriage problem, using a metaphor of marriage between men and women, and many sources describe the Gale–Shapley algorithm in terms of marriage proposals.
+However, this metaphor has been criticized as both sexist and unrealistic: the steps of the algorithm do not accurately reflect typical or even stereotypical human behavior.

 Solution

 In 1962, David Gale and Lloyd Shapley proved that, for any equal number of participants of each type, it is always possible to find a matching in which all pairs are stable.
 They presented an algorithm to do so.
-In 1984, Alvin E. Roth observed that essentially the same algorithm had already been in practical use since the early 1950s, in the National Resident Matching Program.
+In 1984, Alvin E. Roth observed that essentially the same algorithm had already been in practical use since the early 1950s, as the "Boston Pool algorithm" used by the National Resident Matching Program.

 The Gale–Shapley algorithm involves a number of "rounds" (or "iterations").
 In terms of job applicants and employers, it can be expressed as follows: